Urban Prototyping Research Lab

 The Market Street PREPHub is a prototype for a new kind of infrastructure designed to increase disaster resilience.
 By activating neighborhood spaces with useful functions in everyday life, hubs become a community focal point for critical needs in the case of an emergency.

-Elastic Interaction is a set of lenses that distort the faces of pedestrians.
+Strange Lenses (formerly Elastic Interaction) is a set of lenses that distort the faces of pedestrians.

 peepSHOW is an urban viewing station that focuses the gaze and thoughts of passersby onto obscure or concealed street scenes.